As I get so many questions about this subject, I finally wrote this summary.

 FLARM was originally designed for gliders and contains special algorithms which determine

 when a traffic advisory will be issued.
-Thi is important for gliders which often fly much
+This is important for gliders which often fly much

 closers to each other compared to powered aircraft.

-The two big drawbacks of FLARM are first its limited transmission power.
+The limitations of FLARM are first its limited transmission power.
 It will transmit

 usually at 0.025 Watt (a little more in some reagions).
 Just for comparison a normal Mode S